This Southern-style Cornbread Dressing is a delicious and simple side dish that’s perfect for a small Thanksgiving dinner.

 I didn’t add loads of butter in my dressing like a lot of dressing recipes call for.
 If you want to use more, that’s perfectly fine.
 I used some of my Skillet Cornbread to make my dressing, but you can use your own favorite cornbread (not the sweet kind) for yours.
 If you want to add some cooked and chopped chicken or sausage to this, then that’s great, too.
 I would just adjust the amount of liquid ingredients if you do.

-This cornbread dressing recipe will serve four people, so it’s perfect for a small Thanksgiving gathering.
+This cornbread dressing recipe will serve up to four people, so it’s perfect for a small Thanksgiving dinner.
 By the way, this served alongside my super simple Fresh Cranberry Sauce with Rosemary is crazy good!

 - 1 tbsp butter